Submission to CLEO®/Europe-EQEC 2025

 Any of the following conditions may result in rejection of a paper:

-– failure to follow the compulsory layout recommendations (a short abstract, a one page summary in pdf format)
+– Failure to follow the compulsory layout recommendations (the short abstract and one page summary in pdf format).

 – Plagiarism (IEEE policy requires that all accepted papers must be checked for plagiarism).

-Notifications will be sent to the email address as given during the electronic submission.
+Notifications will be sent to the email address given during the electronic submission.

 Publications: